dineshpatell/dineshpatell/README.md

 ## 🎯 Goals
 - To become an **AI expert**, leveraging deep learning for impactful solutions.
 - To develop **Python-based AI/ML solutions** while continuously growing and learning.
+- Use **AI/ML** for research in the field of physics.

 ---